-seen a significant shift in customer sentimer wear market has seen a significant shift in customer sentiment due to such trends as body positivity.
+In recent years, the U.S. women's innerwear market has seen a significant shift in customer sentiment due to such trends as body positivity.
 In addition, the transition to e-commerce has advanced apace due to the COVID-19 pandemic.
 Against this backdrop, Wacoal America, Inc., swiftly recovered from the impact of the pandemic thanks to the success of an early focus on in-house e-commerce and stable customer endorsements of the value offered by the company's brands, namely, high quality and a perfect fit.